plantbreeding/BrAPI/Specification/Germplasm/README.md

 + Response 200 (application/json)
 ```
 {
+    "metadata": {
+        "datafiles": [],
+        "pagination": {
+            "currentPage": 0,
+            "pageSize": 0,
+            "totalCount": 0,
+            "totalPages": 0
+        },
+        "status": []
+    },
     "result": {
+        "abbreviation": "MBCR",
+        "breedingMethodDbId": "BM987",
         "description": "Backcross to recover a specific gene.
 The coding in the genealogical table records which parent was used as the male in each cycle.
 Each entity kept separate.",
-        "abbreviation": "MBCR",
-        "name": "Male Backcross",
+        "name": "Male Backcross"
-        "breedingMethodDbId": "BM987"
-    },
-    "metadata": {
-        "pagination": {
-            "pageSize": 0,
-            "currentPage": 0,
-            "totalPages": 0,
-            "totalCount": 0
-        },
-        "status": [],
-        "datafiles": []
     }
 }
 ```